-- A. Employees are entitled to a maximum of twelve (12) workweeks (60 days) of F&M leave within a twelve- (12-) month period.
-F&M leave can be taken continuously or, under certain circumstances, on a reduced F&M work schedule, or intermittently over the course of a twelve- (12-) month period.
-F&M leave entitlement shall not be carried over from a twelve- (12-) month period to the subsequent twelve- (12-) month period. - B. The actual F&M leave entitlement shall be based on the employee's percentage of full time work for the twelve- (12-) month period immediately prior to the beginning date of the F&M leave; and, shall be integrated with the amount of other leave taken for F&M-related reasons during the twelve- (12-) month period within which the F&M leave is to begin.

-C. Employees who regularly worked full-time (40 hours per week) are entitled to a maximum of twelve (12) workweeks (60 days/480 hours) of F&M leave in a twelve-(12-) month period.
+- A. Employees are entitled to a maximum of twelve (12) workweeks (60 days) of F&M leave FML within a twelve- (12-) month period.
+F&M leave FML can be taken continuously or, under certain circumstances, on a reduced F&M work schedule, or intermittently over the course of a twelve- (12-) month period.
+F&M leave FML entitlement shall not be carried over from a twelve- (12-) month period to the subsequent twelve- (12-) month period. - B. The actual F&M leave FML entitlement shall be based on the employee's percentage of full time work for the twelve- (12-) month period immediately prior to the beginning date of the F&M leave FML; and, shall be integrated with the amount of other leave taken for F&M_FML-related reasons during the twelve- (12-) month period within which the F&M leave FML is to begin. - C. Employees who regularly worked full-time (40 hours per week) are entitled to a maximum of twelve (12) workweeks (60 days/480 hours) of F&M leave FML in a twelve- (12-) month period.
 Employees who worked part-time (less than 40 hours per week), on at least a 50% basis, are entitled to a prorated share of the twelve (12) week/sixty (60) day/480 hour maximum.

-V. MILITARY F&M LEAVE ENTITLEMENT
+V. MILITARY F&M LEAVE FML ENTITLEMENT

-- A. Military Caregiver Leave- An employee who is the spouse, child, parent or next of kin of a covered servicemember may use up to 26 workweeks of unpaid leave in a single 12-month period to care for a covered servicemember with a serious injury or illness. - B. Exigency Leave-An employee with a spouse, child or parent who is a covered servicemember on Covered Active Duty or notified of an impending call or order to active duty status may use up to 12 workweeks of unpaid leave to address certain qualifying exigencies arising out of the fact that the employee's spouse, child, or parent is on Covered Active Duty or notified of an impending call or order to active duty status.
-Qualifying exigencies may include attending certain military events, arranging for alternative childcare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings.
+A. Military Caregiver Leave - An employee who is the spouse, child, parent or next of kin of a covered servicemember may use up to 26 workweeks of unpaid leave in a single 12-month period to care for a covered servicemember with a serious injury or illness.

+B. Exigency Leave - An employee with a spouse, child or parent who is a covered servicemember a military member on Covered Active Duty or notified of an impending call or order to covered active duty status may use up to 12 workweeks of unpaid leave to address certain qualifying exigencies arising out of the fact that the employee's spouse, child, or parent is on Covered Active Duty or notified of an impending call or order to covered active duty status.
+Qualifying exigencies may include attending certain military events, arranging for alternative childcare, addressing certain financial and legal arrangements, attending certain counseling sessions, and attending post-deployment reintegration briefings, and providing parental care necessitated by the absence of the covered active duty of a military member whose parent is incapable of self-care.